 Improve your sales team’s virtual calls with VODIUM

-Whatever methods you choose to get your virtual sales team up and running at peak efficiency, know that VODIUM can aid in them.
+Whatever methods you choose to get your virtual sales team up and running at peak efficiency, know that VODIUM can aid them.
 We provide a virtual teleprompter service that allows the user to read from a script and maintain eye contact with their caller.
 It’s compatible with all the major video conferencing apps such as Zoom or Microsoft Teams.

 Features include auto-scrolling, transparency control, and font size adjustment.
 Custom pricing is available for organizations, and we offer a free trial so that you can be sure of what you are getting before you purchase.